-6. Include an animal rights quote or a Web link to a video in your e-mail signature.
+- Jazz up your e-mail signature with an animal rights quote or a link to a video.

 - Download the PETA Points app to take action for animals with just a few clicks—and earn points that you can redeem for free PETA merch!

 These are just a few ways you can quickly and easily take action for animals in 5 minutes or less without lifting anything other than a couple of fingers.
 Opportunities to speak up for animals are everywhere.
 You can also easily take action in your day-to-day life outside the house.